 We feel pretty lucky to be in a region touting one of the best live music scenes in the West—Missoula’s music game is strong.
 National acts and local bands grace the stages of state-of-the-art venues here, like the Top Hat, the Wilma, and KettleHouse Amphitheater—a new concert hot spot on the banks of the Blackfoot River.
 It would be nearly impossible to not find live music here any night of the week, or in any number of our small towns, for that matter.

 From the largest freshwater lake west of the Mississippi—Flathead Lake— to famous rivers, blue-ribbon trout streams and hidden alpine lakes, Western Montana is much more than mountains.
 Our waterways offer multiple ways to recreate, like fly-fishing, ice fishing, kayaking, stand-up paddleboarding, sailing and floating down the Clark Fork River in a tube right into one of the most walkable downtowns in Glacier Country.

 Does all this sound pretty good to you?
 Come see for yourself.
 It’s easy to get here and just as simple to get around while you’re with us.
 Especially with flights arriving daily into our two international airports—Missoula and Glacier Park—from 14 major U.S. cities (some seasonally) on multiple airlines, plus Amtrak’s Empire Builder and our well-maintained highway system.
 Once you’re here, adventure is easy, too.

-Related: Arts and Culture, Bigfork, Direct Flights, Events, Glacier National Park, Missoula, Montana, Outdoor Fun, Polebridge, Seeley Lake, Shopping, Stevensville, Water Fun, Whitefish, Wildlife, Winter Fun
+Related: Arts and Culture, Bigfork, Direct Flights, Events, Glacier National Park, Missoula, Montana, Outdoor Fun, Polebridge, Seeley Lake, Shopping, Skijoring, Stevensville, Water Fun, Whitefish, Wildlife, Winter Fun